 Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils.
-Assessments and observations indicate significantly im- proved oral language among disadvantaged pupils, bring- ing the in line with their peers.
-This is evident when triangu- lated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assess- ment.
+Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
+This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
 Improved literacy attainment among disadvantaged pupils.
-KS1/2 reading and writing outcomes in 2024/5 show that disadvantaged pupils are in line with their non-PP peers, and are rapidly closing the gap to national non-PP outcomes.
-All reading and writing outcomes to show significant improvements on 2022 Summer internal assessment, ensuring that all PP pupils are ready for the next stage in their school journey.
-Improved maths attainment for disadvantaged pupils at the end of KS1/2.
-KS2 maths outcomes in 2024/25 show that disadvantaged pupils are achieving as well as their non-PP peers, they are rapidly closing the gap to national non-PP outcomes.
-Numeracy in EYFS All numeracy outcomes to show significant improvements on 2022 Summer internal assessment, ensuring that all PP pupils are ready for the next stage in their school journey.
+KS1/2 literacy outcomes in 2024/5 show that disadvantaged pupils are in line with their non-PP peers.
+All literacy outcomes to show significant improvements on 2023 Summer internal assessment.
+Improved writing attainment for disadvantaged pupils at the end of KS1/2.
+KS1/2 writing outcomes in 2024/25 show that disadvantaged pupils are in line with their non-PP peers.
+All writing outcomes to show significant improvements on 2023 Summer internal assessment.
 To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: qualitative data from student voice, student and parent surveys and teacher observations a significant reduction in incidents of unkind behaviour a significant reduction in dysregulated behaviours a significant increase in participation in enrichment activities, particularly among disadvantaged pupils To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
-Sustained high attendance from 2024/25 demonstrated by: the overall absence rate for all pupils being no more than 2% difference and in line with national attendance outcomes, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by &gt;2%. the percentage of all pupils who are persistently absent being below 10% and the figure among disadvantaged pupils being no more than 1% lower than their peers.
+Sustained high levels of wellbeing from 2024/25 demonstrated by: qualitative data from student voice, student and parent surveys and teacher observations a significant reduction in incidents of bullying and unkind behaviour a significant reduction in dysregulated behaviours a significant increase in participation in enrichment activities, particularly among disadvantaged pupils To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
+Sustained high attendance from 2024/25 demonstrated by: the overall absence rate for all pupils being no more than 2% difference, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by >2%. the percentage of all pupils who are persistently absent being below 10% and the figure among disadvantaged pupils being no more than 1% lower than their peers.
 Improved participation in enrichment activities by children who are disadvantaged.
-All disadvantaged children will have the opportunity to en- gage in enrichment activities which develop their character and ensure access to cultural capital.
+All disadvantaged children will have the opportunity to engage in enrichment activities which develop their character and ensure access to cultural capital.

 Monitoring processes will evidence an improved uptake and greater engagement, impacting on improved outcomes across the curriculum.
-Improved engagement All parents/carers of disadvantaged children will be invited and participation of the and actively supported to attend events, workshops and acfamilies of children who tivities linked to their child's learning. are eligible for pupil Attendance at parents'/carers' evenings and other events premium in their will improve year on year to be at least in line with the rest children's learning. of the cohort.
+Improved engagement and participation of the families of children who All parents/carers of disadvantaged children will be invited and actively supported to attend events, workshops and activities linked to their child's learning. are eligible for pupil premium in their children's learning.
+Attendance at parents'/carers' evenings and other events will improve year on year to be at least in line with the rest of the cohort.